5tev3G/lambda-netspeed/README.md

+Welcome!
+This GitHub project provides a Python-based solution to containerize your application using Docker and deploy it to AWS Lambda with the AWS CLI.
+Follow the instructions below to get started.

+This project helps analyze the network performance and implicitly, CPU power scaling of AWS Lambda functions by testing various memory configurations.
+Crucially, AWS Lambda's resource model ties CPU power to memory allocation; increasing memory directly increases the proportional CPU resources available to your function and affects pricing.
+Therefore, understanding how network speed and compute resources scale with memory is vital for cost-effectively optimizing Lambda functions, especially those performing network-intensive tasks like data processing, API integrations, and external service interactions.

 This python based project will create a docker container and deploy it to AWS Lambda using the AWS CLI (instructions below)